-Does the size or amplitude of whirl orbit affect the SFD force coefficients?
+Effect of whirl orbit amplitude on SFD force coefficients

 While traversing a critical speed rotors undergo large amplitude displacements, in particular with a lightly damped system or for a condition with large mass imbalance.
 SFDs are implemented precisely to ameliorate rotor motions at speeds near or at a critical speed, albeit these mechanical elements must allow journal displacement to be effective.
 Hence, it is not unusual that rotor motions are of large magnitude relative to the film clearance.